ICHEC/qpcc/README.md

 </p>

 ### Reset notebook
-To clear your notebook and restart, go to the menu "Runtime > Restart and run all".
+To clear your notebook and restart, go to the menu `Runtime > Restart and run all`.
 <p align="center">
  <img src="assets/QPCC_Notebook_Restart.png" width="700">
 </p>